Tummy Tuck

 Will tummy tuck scars go away?

-Tummy tuck surgery leaves a permanent scar that runs along the lower abdomen from hip bone to hip bone.
+Tummy tuck surgery leaves a permanent scar that runs along the lower abdomen from hip to hip bone.
 Most people find these scars are an acceptable trade-off for a significantly improved shape.

 Are tummy tucks safe?